CIS565-Fall-2018/Project6-Vulkan-Grass-Rendering/README.md

 ![](img/performance.png)

-From the graph we can see that culling improve performance a lot since we don't need to render those culled blades.
-The performance difference might depend on the diameter we choose for these three kinds of culling.
+From the graph we can see that culling process improve performance a lot since we don't need to render those culled blades.
+The performance difference might depend on the parameter and threshold we choose for these three kinds of culling.
 In my test, the distance culling improve performance most as blades beyond a maximum distance are removed.
 For orientation culling, there is only a few of blades got removed since the threshold I set for orientation culling is low.
-On the other hand, as the number of blades increase, the performance decreases.
+On the other hand, as the number of blades increase, the performance decreases since there are more blades to be renderred.

 ## Resources
 ### Links

 The following resources may be useful for this project.